Diagnosing lag on your Minecraft server

 While some statistics may lead you to believe your server is lagging, it's important to check if you're actually experiencing lag in-game.
 If you're not, then there is probably nothing to worry about.

 Diagnosing lag can be confusing sometimes.
-If you need any help throughout the process, don't hesitate to contact us via live chat or our Discord server
+If you need any help throughout the process, don't hesitate to contact us via live chat or our Discord server.

-Continue expanding, clicking on the largest percentages each time, until you reach recognizable details (such as a mod/plugin name, or vanilla features such as entities/chunk loading)
+Let's take a look at the profiler tree a bit further down.
+Click on the text that reads Server thread 100.00% before continually expanding each item, until you reach recognisable details (such as a mod/plugin name, or vanilla features such as entities/chunk loading).

 Typically, when lag is noticeable in-game, these large-number nodes will be orange, red, or just significantly bigger than the rest of the nodes next to them.